vaetas/blake/README.md

 `content` directory contains all Markdown files which will be transformed into HTML files.

-`static` directory files will be copied into `public` folder without change.
+`static` directory files will be copied into the `public` folder without change.

 `public` contains generated files.

 `templates` should contain templates which will be used to process Markdown files inside `content`.

+`data` contains YAML/JSON files which you can use inside templates.

 `config.yaml` configures build options for your site.